 Climate Corps seeks top graduate students with analytical and project management backgrounds who are excited to make an impact through smart energy and climate solutions.
-Fellows are chosen for their ability to perform technical and financial analyses, manage projects and help facilitate organizational change.
+Fellows are chosen for their ability to perform quantitative analyses, manage projects and help facilitate organizational change.
 Our core fellowship requirements are:

-- Self-starter with strong project management and leadership experience
+- Self-starter with project management and leadership experience

-- Superior oral and written communication skills, including presentation skills
+- Strong oral and written communication skills, including presentation skills

 - A passion for solving environmental challenges

-- Eligibility to work in the United States during the summer of the fellowship.
+- Eligibility to work in the United States during summer 2021.
 See our work authorization policy for more details.

-U.S. Fellows are paid $1,250 per week and reimbursed for travel expenses to the Climate Corps Training and the Climate Corps Summit.
+U.S. Fellows are paid $1,250 per week and, if applicable, reimbursed for travel expenses to the Climate Corps Summit.
 Salary will vary for our China program.

 How to apply

-Our application for the 2020 fellowship has closed.
-Please check back in for application deadlines to the 2021 fellowship in early fall 2020.
-Applicants who submit an application prior to our December deadline have the opportunity to choose from a more robust list of host organizations.
+Submit an application by 12/1/20 at 11:59pm PST (early deadline) or 1/11/21 at 11:50pm PST (regular deadline).
+Individuals who submit an application prior to our December deadline will have the opportunity to choose from a more robust list of host organizations.

-While you cannot apply for a specific host organization, during the matching process EDF will provide an up-to-date list of participating organizations and projects.
-You will be able to indicate the organizations you have a high interest in during the interview process.
+While you cannot apply for a specific host organization, after your interviews EDF will provide an up-to-date list of participating organizations and projects.
+You will be able to indicate the organizations you have a high interest in.